Limerence vs grounded romantic love, the similarities and differences

-Love and limerence may be challenging to distinguish between if you have experienced both in a romantic sense.
-Here are some quick pointers that might help you identify if you’re feeling love, limerence, or a mixture of both.
+Grounded romantic feelings and limerence may be challenging to distinguish between if you have experienced both in a romantic sense.
+Here are some quick pointers that might help you identify if you are feeling grounded romantic feelings, limerence, or a mixture of both.

 Similarities

-1. Love and limerence involve strong emotions and feelings towards someone else.
+1. Grounded romantic feelings and limerence involve strong emotions and feelings towards someone else.
 The feelings are positive, intoxicating, and generally pleasurable to indulge in.

-2. They can both be intense experiences that can have a significant effect on one’s thoughts, behaviors, and well-being.
-You may feel different to your ‘usual self’ in either of those states.
+2. They can both be intense experiences that can have a significant effect on one's thoughts, behaviours, and well-being.
+You may feel different to your 'usual self' in either of those states.

 3. In a romantic setting, both involve physical attraction and a desire for intimacy with the other person in most cases.